How I answered a Jehovah's Witness

 - My answer: Aren't you misunderstanding what I'm saying?
 God is one and yet He is

 also three separate persons.
 The Father is not the Son. . . . [ rest of answer ]

 - Jehovah's Witness question: What do you understand about this

 scripture?
 "The head of every man is Christ, and the head of the woman is man, and the head of

 Christ is God" -- 1 Corinthians 11:3

-My answer: This scripture appears in a letter which Paul writes to a church in
+- My answer: This scripture appears in a letter that Paul writes to a church in

 tumult.
 The larger passage in which this verse appears is about order and authority.
 One key

 question is: What does Paul mean by the word "head" in this scripture? . . . [ rest of answer ]

 - Jehovah's Witness question: Didn't Jesus say in John 3:13: "No